 Richard is a graduate of the University of Texas at Dallas Executive and Professional Coaching Program and is an International Coaching Federation certified coach.
 He holds a Healthcare Management Executive MBA from the University of Texas at Dallas and UT Southwestern Medical Center.

 Richard is the President of a 770-physician medical staff and is President/CEO of a forming Independent Practice Association.
-He is the Managing Partner of a democratic emergency medicine group that cares for over 75,000 patients each year.
+He has served as the Managing Partner of a democratic emergency medicine group that cares for over 75,000 patients each year.
 His emergency department has been on the cutting edge of healthcare operations for the last decade.
 They are leaders in the use of physician scribes.
 Richard led the development and has consulted on a “pit crew” approach to seeing patients rapidly and compassionately.
 His department is uses a “teams and zones” model of care.
 They see an increasing number of patients while achieving high quality and satisfaction amidst decreasing community-wide resources.

 In December of 2009, Richard was the inaugural winner of the Physician Champion in Care Award at Saint Agnes Medical Center.
 This award was created by the hospital nursing staff to honor the physician who:

 - demonstrates respect for all members of the clinical team, is open to different points of view, and communicates openly and effectively.